 Please note that QITs do not assist persons who are over the Medicaid asset limit in meeting that limit.
 To be very clear, assets cannot be deposited into QITs.
 For information on reducing one’s countable assets, click here.
 If planning well in advance of the need for Medicaid, Medicaid asset protection trusts provide another means to meet Medicaid’s asset limit, as well as protects assets (including one’s home) from Medicaid’s estate recovery program.

 For What Expenses Can a Miller Trust / QIT Be Used?

-Money in Miller Trusts also goes towards paying “share of cost”, or in other words, goes towards paying for the cost of long-term care of the Medicaid recipient.
+Money in Miller Trusts also goes towards paying “share of cost”, or in other words, goes towards paying for the cost of the Medicaid recipient’s long-term care.
 For instance, a payment may go to the nursing home to supplement care costs.
-In addition, medical bills not paid for by Medicaid, and Medicare premiums, are eligible expenses to be paid from an Irrevocable Income Trust.
+Medical bills not paid for by Medicaid, and Medicare premiums, are also eligible expenses to be paid from an Irrevocable Income Trust.